Rovaniemi: Languages

+At least 40 different languages are spoken in Rovaniemi.
+The most common foreign languages are Russian (0.7%), Ukrainian (0.6%), English (0.4%), Chinese (0.4%) and Arabic (0.3%).

+Immigration

+As of 2024, there were 3,778 persons with a migrant background living in Rovaniemi, or 6% of the population.
+The number of residents who were born abroad was 4,367, or 7% of the population.
+The number of persons with foreign citizenship living in Rovaniemi was 2,886.
+Most foreign-born citizens came from Sweden, the former Soviet Union, Ukraine, China and Russia.

+The relative share of immigrants in Rovaniemi's population is below to the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

 Religion

-Of the parishes of the Evangelical Lutheran Church of Finland, the city belongs to the Rovaniemi Parish.
+In 2023, the Evangelical Lutheran Church was the largest religious group with 69.1% of the population of Rovaniemi.
+Other religious groups accounted for 1.6% of the population.
+29.3% of the population had no religious affiliation.

 Of the revival movements within the church, Conservative Laestadianism is particularly active in the locality, with three peace associations in the locality: the Rovaniemi Peace Association, the Rautionsaari Peace Association and the Viirinkylä Peace Association.

 Other local communities include the Rovaniemi Pentecostal Church, a member of the Finnish Pentecostal Church, and the Rovaniemi Adventist Church, part of the Finnish Adventist Church.

 Economy

 Since Rovaniemi is the capital of the region of Lapland, many government institutions have their offices there.
 About 10,000 of the inhabitants are students.
 Rovaniemi is home to not only the University of Lapland but also the Lapland University of Applied Sciences (formerly known as the Rovaniemi Polytechnic), which comprises institutes of information and traditional technology, business, health and social care, culinary studies, forestry, rural studies, and sports.
 Local newspapers include the Lapin Kansa, Uusi Rovaniemi and Lappilainen.